ra312/bitrecs-subnet/README.md

 We think this is a great opportunity to showcase the power of Bittensor incentives with e-commerce and to create a fully aligned network of parties - an elegant flywheel of value.
 The barrier to entry for miners is low on this network as a GPU is **not required** to mine.
 Miners are allowed (and often encouraged) to call LLMs via APIs as the initial bootstrap of the network will mostly be driven for speed and accuracy.

 Over time, as the baseline gets set (i.e quality recs at a max request time < 3 seconds) the sales focused incentive mechanism drives miners to search and compete for more impactful recommendations.
-We hope that we can fine tune and balance the incitive mechanism to achieve a network that is always performing a 'best effort' on every request, with outsized rewards given to top performers which drive real, measurable value for merchants and helping them compete with the incumbents - a win for every party involved.
+We hope that we can fine tune and balance the incentive mechanism to achieve a network that is always performing a 'best effort' on every request, with outsized rewards given to top performers which drive real, measurable value for merchants and helping them compete with the incumbents - a win for every party involved.

 ## Evolution

-As we evolve this network we get closer to **1-to-1 marketing** which is viewed as the holy grail of marketing (imagine every product page you view on the web as personalized just for you, without being invasive or exploitive).
+As we evolve this network we get closer to **1-to-1 marketing** which is viewed as the holy grail of marketing (imagine every product page you view on the web as personalized just for you, without being invasive or exploitative).
 Amazon is close to this experience but falls short in many areas - they often directly sell the same products their merchants sell and this arguably creates a conflict of interest when they recommend products.

 Smaller retailers need access to this technology to remain competitive, and our solution is built to work with existing onsite catalogs (we never recommend 3rd party products or divert traffic to other sites - this is critical to winning merchants trust)